DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-06-10-minimum-requirements-read-only-mvp.md

 ---
 title: UCAS GCSE requirements – A read only MVP
-description: Show the codes and their meanings to ship earlier.
+description: Show the codes and their meanings to ship earlier
 date: 2019-06-10
 screenshots:
   items: